SolarNetwork/solarnode-os-packages/solarnode-base-jserialcomm/debian/README.md

-# SolarNode Application - jSerialComm I/O
+# SolarNode Platform - jSerialComm I/O

 This directory contains support for building the `solarnode-base-jserialcomm` package, which provides support for the jSerialComm serial framework in SolarNode.
 See [CHANGELOG](./CHANGELOG.md) for release information.

 # Build requirements